 HIST 414: Historiography of the High Middle Ages

 HIST 523: Seminar on Indulgences and Pilgrimage in the Middle Ages

 The Tradition of Latin Psalms Commentaries in the Latin Medieval West (Brill, forthcoming)

 “The Latin Psalter,” in Richard Marsden and E. Ann Matter (eds.), The New Cambridge History of the Bible: From 600 to 1450 (Cambridge University Press, 2012)

-"What's a good soldier to do?
-Nicholas of Lyra on the Psalms," in Lesley Smith and Philip Krey (eds.), The Biblical Commentaries of Nicholas of Lyra (Brill, 2000)
+"What's a Good Soldier to Do?
+Scholarship and Revelation in the Postills on the Psalms," in Lesley Smith and Philip Krey (eds.), Nicholas of Lyra: The Senses of Scripture (Brill, 2000)

 “From lectio divina to the Lecture Room: the Psalms Commentary of Gilberts of Poitiers,” in Nancy van Deusen (ed.)
 The Place of the Psalms in the Intellectual Culture of the Middle Ages (SUNY, 1999)